AndyCYao/IPFS-Rest-API/documentation.md

 #### How to Run
 Theres two ways to run the project
 #### 1st Way
 1. in the root folder, enter `docker-compose up`.
-This will run an API container, and a IPFS daemon container
+This will run a Flask API container, and a IPFS daemon container
 #### 2nd Way
 1. create a new python virtual environment
 2. enter the rest folder, and install environment with